hyqshr/GrepFile/README.md

 - **Contextual File Search**: Search for files with precision based on the context of the file

-- **Stream Response Handling**: Handle stream response from Greptile API and diliver file sources faster
+- **Stream Response Handling**: Handles streaming responses from the Greptile API and deliver file sources faster.

-- **Comprehensive Codebase Context**: Always have full and the latest context of your codebase
+- **Comprehensive Codebase Context**: Always have the most current and complete context of your codebase.

 ## Prerequisites